iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.stopcovid___1.1.5/report.md

 > Can't reset the app after exposure notification.
 I received a notice by the app that I was exposed to someone that tested positive for Covid-19, so I went to get tested, and my result was negative.
 However, there is no way I can find in the app to reset it, so it is still telling me that I have been exposed.
 I can't tell if it is the original exposure, or a new one.
 This really renders the app useless going forward after an exposure warning.<br> :date: __2020-12-12 17:09:45__

-> Great idea, bad execution.
-Most people don't know about it still.
-Stores and places of employment should post awareness of this.
-Also, as others says, it does not seem to check.
-I got 19 checks in past 14 days and they were all time stamped today.<br> :date: __2020-12-12 15:33:06__

-> If I get near a person who has been tested positive, my phone should give me immediate, discreet notification to allow me to move away from people near me.
-These two factors will be a proactive approach to preventing the spread of covid-19 instead of reporting after the fact.
-I think the developers of this app have done a very good job of protecting people's privacy.
-I don't think people's privacy ought to trump people's health and potentially their lives.
-Only one million downloads!?<br> :date: __2020-12-11 19:10:26__

-> When it was announced there was a bug preventing some devices from regularly checking for exposure, I downloaded the update assuming that would fix any problems.
-I just checked the settings this morning (Dec 7) and the app had not checked since November 26th, and previous to that, November 20th.<br> :date: __2020-12-07 12:29:27__

-> Just wondering if this tool is actually effective due to recent outbreaks across the country.
-If nobody reports infection with this tool, then there will be no notification to the other by this tool.
-If this is true, then this is as good as a DUD.
-Maybe this tool should show some statistic data to bring up user confidence level⁉<br> :date: __2020-12-06 01:29:09__

-> My daughter has had four notifications.
-She works from home, has groceries delivered and only goes out to walk her dog.
-No one she knows of has had a positive test.
-After two tests of herself and her family she no longer reacts to notifications.
-This sounds like another problem with th app.<br> :date: __2020-12-05 02:24:00__

-> Turning bluetooth off and back on disables the app, at least on my device.
-I need to open the app and reactivate it manually everytime bluetooth has been disabled momentarily.<br> :date: __2020-12-04 19:24:33__

 #### 1-star reviews